twilsonco/OpenPilotSiriShortcuts/README.md

 ## Go home

 * This simple shortcut lets you save one address
-* When run, it passes this the location to the *Navigate with OpenPilot* Shortcut
+* When run, it passes this location to the *Navigate with OpenPilot* Shortcut

 ## Go to work